-Enterprises must acknowledge the 4 risks of MS Unified and either accept them (and renew) or mitigate with a viable third-party support provider in 2022.
+Enterprises must acknowledge the 4 risks of MS Unified and either accept them (and renew), build out their own teams, or mitigate with a viable third-party support provider in 2022.

 Initiatives: Negotiating Microsoft Contracts | Strategic IT Cost Optimization